 [Dear Respected Readers,

 Dandavat pranama.
 All glories to Sri Sri Guru and Gauranga.
-October 16, 2016 is the first day of the auspicious month of Kartik.
 Below is a lecture Srila Gurudeva gave on the first day of Kartik in Mathura.
 I apologize we do not know the date.
 Thank you to Dvija-krsna prabhu for recording and to Karunamayi dasi for digitalizing the tape and translating the short parts that were not in English.
 And, thank you to Haripriya dasi for checking the translation.]